Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

 PostTHE 10 STEPS FOR A SUCCESSFUL PROJECT

-Medicus is an orthopedic laboratory which manufactures prosthetics and orthotics.
-In 2016, in the beginning stages of relocating its production facilities, the Medicus management team called on Sensei Groupe-Conseil to help them create the development plan and assess their needs for the new plant.
+Medicus is an orthopedic laboratory that manufactures prosthetics and orthotics.
+In 2016, in the beginning, stages of relocating its production facilities, the Medicus management team called on Sensei Groupe-Conseil to help them create the development plan and assess their needs for the new plant.

 Estimated reading time: 3 minutes

 One of the main challenges with regards to the workstations was to manage company growth when the floor layout had to be reconfigured.
 Medicus was limited in its choices and processes.

 This practice was costly and time-consuming.
 Since the workstations were far from optimized, the employees’ tools and equipment were scattered all over the place.
 That entailed the staff having to repeatedly go to different areas to get the material required to accomplish their tasks.
 It became imperative to reduce movement waste.